Recipe: Fish Tacos with Quick Cabbage Slaw

 The textural contrast between lightly crispy fish, supple corn tortillas, and soft avocado is a big part of this simple recipe’s success.

 I was so wrong!
-The fish for these tacos is incredibly simple to prepare: they're dredged in flour and pan-fried for a few minutes on the stovetop.
-Literally, minutes.
-The whole meal was so fast and easy — and as Vanessa mentions, healthy — that I smacked myself for not getting over my preconceptions sooner.
+The fish for these tacos is incredibly simple to prepare.
+It’s dredged in flour and pan-fried for a few minutes on the stovetop — literally, minutes.
+The whole meal was so fast and easy that I smacked myself for not trying it sooner.

-I used fillets of sole because that's what the fish vendor at my farmers market recommended — although the vendor said she preferred rockfish for tacos when she can get it.
-Really, any flaky white fish will work here — I've added a few options to the ones Vanessa originally listed.
+I used fillet of sole because that’s what the fish vendor at my farmers market recommended — although the vendor said she preferred rockfish for tacos when she can get it.
+Really, any flaky white fish will work here — I’ve added a few options to the ones Vanessa originally listed.